-There are multiple potential ways to equate access.
-Our approach fixes the set of available GPs in the choice set for each LSOA but randomizes the quality $r{jt}$ for each practice by drawing with replacement from observed quality in the full distribution.
+GPs in the choice set for each LSOA but randomizes the quality $r{jt}$ for each practice by drawing with replacement from observed quality in the full distribution.
 We then run two versions of our simulation.
 In the first, we allow information to vary in the population as in our baseline model.
 In the second, we fix the precision of all participants to the precision of the top ventile, as in our earlier counterfactual.

 The results, shown in panel b of Figure 7 show that equating access is insufficient to eliminate the income-quality gradient, but that equating both access and information is sufficient.
 The hollow dots present the simulated gradient equating only access.
 Given the importance of information, we still see an upward slope.
 The red dots present the simulated gradient equating both access and information.
-This elimates the gradient entirely, and even generates a slight negative relationship, likely because high income patients are marginally more willing to trade-off quality for distance.
+This elimates the gradient entirely, and even generates a slight negative relationship, likely because high-income patients are marginally more willing to trade-off quality for distance.
 In other words, the source of observed disparities does not appear to be preferences.

-Of course, a key caveat to these counterfactuals is that they assume a fixed supply-side in the long run.
-It is entirely possible that capacity constraints or the endogenous entry, exit, or other responses of gp practices could alter our conclusions.
+A caveat to these counterfactuals is that they assume a fixed supply-side.
+While this assumption is reasonable in the short-run, it is possible that the endogenous entry, exit, or other responses of GP practices could alter our conclusions in the long-run.
 However, the consequences of a supply-side response for the gradient itself are ex-ante unclear.
-While a fully developed general equilibrium model is beyond the scope of this paper, our counterfactuals provide a benchmark from which to consider richer models that incorporate the incentives of GP practices.
+While a model of the supply-side is beyond the scope of this paper, our counterfactuals provide a benchmark from which to consider richer models that incorporate the incentives of GP practices.